-Sales of Becker subscriptions, membership dues, certifications, textbooks, electronic books and other educational products, including Becker self-study sales, are included in Other Educational Revenue in the Consolidated Statements of Income (Loss).
-Revenue from Becker subscriptions and membership dues is recognized on a straight-line basis over the applicable subscription or membership period.
-Revenue from Becker certifications is recognized when the certification process is complete.
+Sales of ACAMS subscriptions, membership dues and certifications, along with textbooks, electronic books and other educational products, including Becker and ACAMS self-study sales, are included in Other Educational Revenue in the Consolidated Statements of Income (Loss).
+Revenue from subscriptions and membership dues is recognized on a straight-line basis over the applicable subscription or membership period.
+Revenue from certifications is recognized when the certification process is complete.
 Textbooks, electronic books and other educational products revenue is recognized when the sale occurs.
 In addition, fees from international licensees of the Becker programs are included in Other Educational Revenue and recognized when confirmation of course delivery is received.